hmemcpy/hmemcpy.com/content/posts/working-with-shared-dependencies-in-zio-test.md

 # Summary

-This post's goal was to provide the background and motivation to using and modifying shared dependencies in ZIO Tests.
+This post's goal was to provide the background and motivation for using and modifying shared dependencies in ZIO Test.
 In my upcoming post, I will explain how to take advantage of this technique to improve upon [integration testing with Postgres Testcontainers](/posts/running-postgres-integration-tests-easily-with-testcontainers-and-zio-test/) by over **70%**, by re-using a single Testcontainer instance for all the tests, giving each a fresh copy of the database for complete isolation!